OpenBB-finance/OpenBB/website/content/sdk/reference/stocks/disc/asc.md

 ---
 title: asc
-description: Documentation for OpenBB's function to get the most aggressive small cap stocks from Yahoo Finance with high earnings growth rates.
+description: "Documentation for OpenBB's function to get the most aggressive small" cap stocks from Yahoo Finance with high earnings growth rates.
 Includes python code and parameters description.
 keywords: